projecthorus/tawhiri/README.md

 &ldquo;drove Tangaroa and his progeny into the sea &rdquo;
 [(WP)](http://en.wikipedia.org/wiki/Tawhiri).

+This repository is a fork of the original [CUSF repository](https://github.com/cuspaceflight/tawhiri) with the following additions:
+* Docker container build scripts.
+* Addition of 'reverse profile' predictions, allowing estimation of balloon launch sites.
+* Addition of KML and CSV formatted responses.

+An instance of this predictor is used within the [SondeHub](https://sondehub.org) Radiosonde and Amateur balloon tracking database and mapping system, with the main API available at: https://api.v2.sondehub.org/tawhiri

 ## More information

 Please see the [CUSF wiki](http://www.cusf.co.uk/wiki/), which contains pages